Forget the whole Capitalism/Socialism thing. Neither left-wing nor right-wing economists know how the economy works.

 - Marx’s profit theory is provably false.#2

-- By consequence, the concepts of exploitation and classes are false.
+- As a consequence, the concepts of exploitation and classes are false.

 - Marx lacks the concept of cross-over exploitation.#3, #4